jtbnz/TruckChecks/README.md

 - **Demo Mode**: A special mode that allows users to explore the system without affecting real data.
 - **QR Code Generation**: Generate QR codes for easy identification of lockers.
 - **Database Management**: Includes tools for maintaining database backups and cleaning tables.
+- **Interactive Quiz**: Users can participate in a quiz where they guess the location of an item.
+The quiz tracks the number of attempts and calculates a total score based on the number of correct guesses.

 ## Installation